Fort Pickering (Memphis, Tennessee): Status

-After Fort Pickering was demolished in 1866, all traces of the fort were removed and Memphis forgot about it - until 2007, when there was interest about the possibility of finding Civil War remnants still around.
+After Fort Pickering was demolished in 1866, all traces of the fort were removed.
+The former fort site is now located within the Chickasaw Heritage Park.
+Archeological surveys began in 2007 to determine the location of the Civil War fort.
 Trenches were excavated and archaeologists were able to identify two cisterns, brick foundation piers, and particularly, evidence of the defensive parapet and ditch.
-Further excavations found very few actual Civil War items.
-They had been thorough in the demolition of 1866.
-The items that were found were mostly evidence of an earlier residential area of a young Memphis.